Links to Other Pages

 Both James Patons had sons called John, who became photographers.

-They also both had sons called James who, if they lived, and followed their fathers' trade, may also have been the J. Paton or James Paton, photographers, at the different locations/dates you mention"
+They also both had sons called James who, if they had followed their fathers' trade, may also have been the J. Paton or James Paton, photographers, at the different locations/dates you mention"

 James Paton of Renfrew